Links, articles, podcasts, communities and more regarding green UX/UI Design

 Threebility provides us with methods to think about business in a more sustainable way.
 These include the Impact Canvas and the Sustainable Business Model Canvas.s

-This site offers a sustainable developer directory as well as super helpful resources.
+The Sustainable Dev Directory offers a list of sustainable developers as well as super helpful resources.
 Especially for tech savvy web designers and devs.–

 Who’s talking to you about this?